chengzhengqian/czq-comint.el/README.md

    key from `czq-comint-command-alist`, that command runs once bash is ready.
    Otherwise you get a plain bash prompt.
-The buffer is automatically put into `czq-comint-mode`, starts in the directory from which you invoked `czq-comint-run`, and immediately synchronises the shell with that `pwd`.
+The buffer is automatically put into `czq-comint-mode`, starts in the directory from which you invoked `czq-comint-run`, and immediately synchronises the shell with that `pwd` via `czq-comint--send-command-quietly`, so you do not see duplicate prompts.

 3. Call `M-x czq-comint-dirtrack-display-current-directory` at any time to echo the tracked working directory in the echo area—handy when shells emit ornate